eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 ## Consumer Configuration Properties

-Consumers for Hono's Kafka based APIs are configured with instances of the class `org.eclipse.hono.client.kafka.consumer.KafkaConsumerConfigProperties` which can be used to programmatically configure a consumer.
+Consumers for Hono's Kafka based APIs are configured with instances of the class `org.eclipse.hono.client.kafka.consumer.MessagingKafkaConsumerConfigProperties` which can be used to programmatically configure a consumer.

 The configuration needs to be provided in the form `HONO_KAFKA_CONSUMERCONFIG_${PROPERTY}` as an environment variable or as a Java system property in the form `hono.kafka.consumerConfig.${property}`, where `${PROPERTY}` respectively